psavarmattas/PSMBot-Virtual-Assistant/readme.md

 ## Feature List (v2.0):

 1. Play videos on YouTube.
-2. Search Wikipedia with your queries.
+2. Search google with your queries.
-3. Search google with your queries.
+3. Listen to jokes.
-4. Listen to jokes.
+4. Ask for the weather (Anywhere in the world).
-5. Ask for the weather (Anywhere in the world).
+5. It can solve complex math problems for you.
-6. It can solve complex math problems for you.
+6. Ask it for today's date & time.
-7. Ask it for today's date & time.
+7. Say "thanks" or "thank you" and the assistant will appreciate you.
-8. Say "thanks" or "thank you" and the assistant will appreciate you.
+8. One command requirements install.